-The SCKM140PP4 KM user switches between computers by pressing the corresponding front panel button on the device, or by pressing a button on the remote control.
+On the SM20N-4, SM40N-4 and SM80N-4, the user switches between computers by pressing the corresponding front panel button on the device or by using the guard functionality.
 The front panel button corresponding to the selected computer will illuminate.
 On power up or power up following reset, all peripherals are connected to channel #1, and the corresponding push button LED will be illuminated.